MartonSarosi/First-person-controller-tutorial/Opening door tutorial.md

 # Opening door tutorial

-This tutorial will show you how to make a door open on trigger or... by using a script and animations.
+This tutorial will show you how to make a door open on trigger by using a script and animations.

 ## 1. Setting up the scene